ankithu/GROAN/readme.md

 `python3 build_dataset.py mail.csv test_out.csv categories --by_sender --append`

 DO NOT COMMIT YOUR GENERATED CSV FILE TO THE REPO, SEND IT SOME OTHER WAY

+WHEN LABELLING, PLEASE ASK BEFORE ADDING A CATEGORY AND TRY TO AVOID REMOVING OR CHANGING THE NAMES OF ANY